ancientlives/ancientlives.github.io/_posts/2015-01-06-liquid-tricks.md

 ##### Unique values

-The following trick allows us to filter an array for unique values..
+The following trick allows us to filter an array for unique values.
 Hat-tip to a [Gist](https://gist.github.com/pepelsbey/9334494) by *pepelsbey*

 Code example,